Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Introduction

 \subsection{Orientation}

-This is a mathematically detailed paper and, as such, makes heavy use of specific notation which we will introduce in Section \ref{sec:notation}.
-This section could usefully be used as a reference while reading the rest of the document.
-This is followed by some preliminary properties of the symmetric subspace, and how these properties are altered by the application of the partial transpose operation.
+This is a mathematically detailed paper that makes heavy use of specific notation which is introduced in Section \ref{sec:notation}.
+This could usefully be used as a reference while reading the rest of the document.
+Having introduced this notation, we state the main results of the paper in \ref{sec:summary} and explore some consequences of these in Sec.\ \ref{sec:applications} -- Sec.\ \ref{sec:N-1} completely solves the problem of when $N-1$ input copies can be transformed into $N$ copies of varying qualities, while Sec.\ \ref{sec:1} studies the problem of transforming a single input state into $N$ outputs.

+The proof of the main results appears in Sec.\ \ref{sec:proof}.
+It starts with Sec.\ \ref{sec:prelim}, some preliminary properties of the symmetric subspace, and how these properties are altered by the application of the partial transpose operation.
 These are likely to be familiar to many readers.
-In Sec.\ \ref{sec:isomorphism}, we review the Choi-Jamio\l kowski isomorphism\cite{jamiokowski1972}, which is the main technical tool that allows us to give an upper bound on the achievable cloning fidelity by calculating the maximum eigenvalue of a certain matrix.
+In Sec.\ \ref{sec:isomorphism}, we review the Choi-Jamio\l kowski isomorphism \cite{jamiokowski1972}, which is the main technical tool that allows us to give an upper bound on the achievable cloning fidelity by calculating the maximum eigenvalue of a certain matrix.
 It is then in Section \ref{sec:clone} that we apply this isomorphism to the cloning problem.
-In particular, we isolate a small subspace of the relevant matrix and use a variant of the Lieb-Mattis theorem (Sec.\ \ref{sec:liebmattis}) to show that the maximum eigenvalue of the whole matrix is contained within this subspace\cite{lieb1962} and furthermore confirm that the upper bound specified by this formalism can indeed be attained.
+In particular, we isolate a small subspace of the relevant matrix and use a variant of the Lieb-Mattis theorem (Sec.\ \ref{sec:liebmattis}) to show that the maximum eigenvalue of the whole matrix is contained within this subspace \cite{lieb1962} and furthermore confirm that the upper bound specified by this formalism can indeed be attained.
 The resultant problem to be solved consists of a set of quadratic constraints that need to be satisfied.

-The following sections are an exploration of the consequences of the developed formalism -- Sec.\ \ref{sec:N-1} completely solves the problem of when $N-1$ input copies can be transformed into $N$ copies of varying qualities, while Sec.\ \ref{sec:1} studies the problem of transforming a single input state into $N$ outputs.
-In this instance, we reduce the quadratic constraints as far as possible, either by reducing them to linear ones, or by ensuring their convexity.
-In the cases of primary interest, all non-convex constraints can be eliminated, allowing for efficient solution.
+Our formalism also allows us to make simple statements about economical cloning -- the question of whether $M\rightarrow N$ cloning only requires the $N$ output spins, or whether ancilla spins (`anti-clones') are required, which depends on the values of $M$ and $N$.